As Kim wooed Trump with ‘love letters,’ he kept building his nuclear capability, intelligence shows

 The U.N. experts also noted the appearance of new or expanded facilities at North Korea’s uranium processing plants, including a large industrial complex at Pyongsan that refines uranium ore.
 The improvements could enable Pyongyang to build more nuclear weapons faster.

-In addition, the report cited evidence of preparations for a possible future resumption of tests of nuclear bombs and advanced missiles.
-Satellite images showed new construction underway at Punggye-ri, the mountain test site where North Korea exploded its first nuclear bombs.
-North Korean officials had destroyed the entrance to the test chamber as a goodwill gesture after the first Trump-Kim summit two years ago.
-Preparations for a missile test also appeared to be underway at a navy base in Sinpo, a port city on North Korea’s northeast coast and the site of previous tests of submarine-launched ballistic missiles.
+In addition, the report cited evidence of preparations for a possible future resumption of tests.
+Advance work appeared to be underway for a possible missile test at a navy base in Sinpo, a port city on North Korea’s northeast coast and the site of previous tests of submarine-launched ballistic missiles.

 Meanwhile, an elaborate North Korean network for smuggling weapons parts continues to operate.
 According to a separate analysis by South Korean researchers last month, Kim’s government successfully imported at least $30 million worth of banned missile components just in 2018, the year when the ICBM testing freeze went into effect.